Also known as: Castlevania Chronicle: Akumajou Dracula (JP)

 There are two unused pictures from the original X68000 version of this Akumajo Dracula game.
 They are concept art of enemies that were once used as "omake" files hidden in the X68000 version's game data as a small bonus.
 The PlayStation port may simply read the game data out in one big chunk and it may have been converted for Chronicles' use, but it's unknown why the copyright info of the original two pictures are gone.
 Perhaps the original pictures are rendered by actually drawing them to the screen, whereas Chronicles' version just stored the pictures as raw data.

-Though the sprite which Simon is taking damage had been changed in Chronicles, the original sprite from Akumajo Dracula X68000 is still in the game data, and even has its updated Arrange Mode counterpart.
+Though the sprite which Simon is taking damage had been changed in Chronicles, the original sprite from Akumajo Dracula X68000 is still in the game's data, and even has its updated Arrange Mode counterpart.
 The Doppelganger's taking damage sprite uses Simon's original X68000 move set in both modes.

 Sound Module Selection